Apple Watch saved my life: 5 people share their stories

 "As soon as I put my watch on, it made a sound that I've never heard before," he says.
 "I looked down and it said that I was in aFib."

-In addition to its high heart rate alert, the Watch also tells users if it detects that their heart rhythm may be indicative of atrial fibrillation (aFib), a type of heart condition that can increase your risk of stroke and other serious heart complications.
+In addition to its high heart rate alert, the watch also tells you if it detects that your heart rhythm may be indicative of atrial fibrillation, a type of heart condition that can increase your risk of stroke and other serious heart complications.

 "As soon as I got there, the cardiac team got right on me and said that I was close to going into cardiac arrest," says Saucier.